 The following guidelines are meant to help faculty members create new courses or revise existing ones for the new EWU General Education Program.
 All GE courses must address the new Student Learning Outcomes and make them visible.
 These guidelines are the ones by which your faculty colleagues will review your course proposal.
 These guidelines are an authoritative statement of the general principles of EWU GE.
 However this is also a living document, subject to periodic revision as GEC finds curricular issues that need to be refined.

 - All courses requesting General Education status are subject to review and approval by two faculty committees: CPAC and GEC.
-All new and existing courses will need to be submitted for approval in the GE Curriculum by Fall 2020.

 - Although a GE course may satisfy a minor or major requirement, first and foremost it needs to address the mission and General Education SLOs.
 In other words, GE courses must be accessible to any EWU student, regardless of their major.